shivanidhyani/A-website-on-python-django-/README.md

-# A website
+# A Website using Python
 ## Technology used:
-1. Python framework Django
+1. Django
 2. HTML
 3. CSS